 The expected return on plan assets is calculated using an average of the assets at the start and end of the year multiplied by the expected percentage rate of return.

-The expected contributions to post employment benefit plans for the year ending June 30, 2018 would be \$18,717.
+There are no expected contributions to post-employment benefit plans for the year ending June 30, 2020.

 The assets of the defined benefit plan are disaggregated into the following quoted and unquoted securities.